 Disaster Legal Assistance Collaborative is a collaborative of legal services organizations, bar associations, and others, statewide.
 They are providing free legal services during this pandemic.

-COVID-19’s Impact on Statewide Evictions
+COVID-19’s Impact on Statewide Evictions (DLAC)

 Thank you to the Real Property Section for providing an article about COVID-19’s Impact on Statewide Evictions.